 Since I graduated, I’ve started a new job!
 The training however has left me exhausted every evening.
 I barely have enough energy to motivate myself to do yoga and make dinner, not even considering picking up a new sewing project.
-Luckily, I’ve been settling in rather quickly and chose something that wasn’t particularly challenging, but I had been on my list for quite some time.
+Luckily, I’ve been settling in rather quickly and chose a project that wasn’t particularly challenging, but I had been on my list for quite some time.

 This fabric has been in my stash since our wedding in 2015.
 It sat in the sun for a year waiting for me to remember it, and as it sat picked up quite a few bleached out sun spots.
 The burn out floral pattern also meant that it would have to be doubled up to not expose myself, so I’d need a more structured knit pattern.
 I had picked up the Sew Over It Ultimate Wrap Dress pattern during a sale many months ago, and thought I’d give it a go!